Fair Sculpture

 Weekly afternoon school

-In the spring of 2024, the Fair Sculpture project is involved in a pilot of cultural education model for secondary schools in the city of Espoo.
+In 2024, the Fair Sculpture project is involved in a pilot of cultural education model for secondary schools in the city of Espoo.
 The aim is to strengthen creativity and learning.
 A group of young people from secondary and vocational schools in Espoo will participate in a weekly art afternoon at Mylly.
 Aura Kotkavirta is the responsible teacher of the group.

 From January 2022 until May, kids from Eastern Helsinki from Kontula Art School (KAS!) joined the Fair Sculpture project.
 They worked on a weekly base at Uniarts Sörnäinen Campus facilities.